This section of Ch. 4 will cover the following topics:

 - parallel structure

 Writing mistakes make a negative impression on a reader (and on a grade).
 Three common sentence errors are subject-verb agreement, modifier problems, and lack of parallel structure.
 By understanding parts of speech and sentence structure, these three errors can be avoided.

 “Subject-verb agreement” means the of a sentence and the of a sentence must agree.
 A singular subject belongs with a singular verb, and a plural subject belongs with a plural verb.
 For example:

 Singular: The cat jumps over the fence.

 Plural: The cats jump over the fence.

-For example, the prepositional phrases that separate the subject and verb have been crossed out here:
+For example, the prepositional phrases have been crossed out here:

 with the best grades win the academic awards.

 That makes it easy to identify the subjects (“students,” “puppy”) and the verbs (“win,” “is”).